-- for GEOS <= 3.8 a multipoint with an empty sub-geometry will raise an exception - for GEOS <= 3.8 empty geometries are always serialized to 2D - for GEOS >= 3.9 only simple empty geometries can be 3D, collections are still always 2D rounding_precision [int, default 6] The rounding precision when writing the WKT string.
+- for GEOS <= 3.8 a multipoint with an empty sub-geometry will raise an exception - for GEOS <= 3.8 empty geometries are always serialized to 2D - for GEOS >= 3.9 only simple empty geometries can be 3D, collections are still always 2D rounding precision trim output dimension

+[int, default 6] The rounding precision when writing the WKT string.
 Set to a value of -1 to indicate the full precision.

-trim [bool, default True] If True, trim unnecessary decimals (trailing zeros).
+[bool, default True] If True, trim unnecessary decimals (trailing zeros).